Sous-Chefs-Boneyard/selinux_policy/README.md

 SELinux Policy Cookbook
 ======================
-This cookbbok can be used to manage SELinux policies and components (rather than just enable / disable enforcing).
+This cookbook can be used to manage SELinux policies and components (rather than just enable / disable enforcing).
 I made it because I needed some SELinux settings done, and the `execute`s started to look annoying.

 Requirements
 ------------
 Needs an SELinux policy active (so its values can be managed).
+Cookbook can be applied to system with SELINUX that is disabled, but it will silently pass.
+This allows you to include it in generic roles.

 Also requires SELinux's management tools, namely `semanage`, `setsebool` and `getsebool`.
 Tools are installed by the `selinux_policy::install` recipe (for RHEL/Debian and the like).